 Your child’s healthcare provider may want to do some extra tests before the procedure.
 These might include:

 - Echocardiogram, to view heart anatomy and check blood flow through the heart

-What happens during an atrial septal defect transcatheter repair?Talk with your child’s healthcare provider about what to expect during the procedure.
+What happens during an atrial septal defect transcatheter repair for a child?Talk with your child’s healthcare provider about what to expect during the procedure.
 In general: